#Op NutCracker

 [18 Jun 2026] KrebsonSecurity releases the article “‘Popa’ Botnet Linked to Publicly-Traded Israeli Firm“, announcing that researchers from multiple security firms have concluded that the Popa botnet is linked to NetNut, a “residential proxy” provider operated by the publicly-traded Israeli firm Alarum Technologies Ltd [NASDAQ: ALAR].

-[8 Jun 2026] Qurium released the forensic report “How a Sneaker-Proxy Business Entered the Scraping Industry” linking NetNut to the opaque botnet operations surrounding limited-edition sneaker drops.
+[8 Jun 2026] Qurium releases the forensic report “How a Sneaker-Proxy Business Entered the Scraping Industry” linking NetNut to the opaque botnet operations surrounding limited-edition sneaker drops.

 May 2026